 - 1. I am the Electric Rates Manager for San Diego Gas & Electric Company ("SDG&E").
-I included my prepared Direct Testimony ("Testimony") in support of SDG&E's October 13, 2023 updated to Application for Approval of its 2024 Electric Procurement Revenue Requirement Forecasts and GHG-Related Forecasts ("Application").
+I included my prepared Direct Testimony ("Testimony") in support of SDG&E's May 15, 2023 Application for Approval of its 2024 Electric Procurement Revenue Requirement Forecasts and GHG-Related Forecasts ("Application").
 Additionally, as the Electric Rates Manager, I am thoroughly familiar with the facts and representations in this declaration, and if called upon to testify I could and would testify to the following based upon personal knowledge. - 2.
 I am providing this Declaration to demonstrate that the confidential information ("Protected Information") in support of the referenced Application falls within the scope of data provided confidential treatment in the IOU Matrix ("Matrix") attached to the Commission's Decision ("D.") 06-06-066 (the Phase I Confidentiality decision), as modified by D.07-05-032, D.08-04-023, and D.16-08-024.
 In addition, the Commission has made clear that information must be protected where "it matches a Matrix category exactly . . . or consists of information from which that information may be easily derived."
-Pursuant to the procedure adopted in D.08-04-023, I am addressing each of the following five features of Ordering Paragraph 2 of D.06-06-066: - that the material constitutes a particular type of data listed in the Matrix; - the category or categories in the Matrix the data correspond to;
+Pursuant to the procedure adopted in D.08-04-023, I am addressing each of the following five features of Ordering Paragraph 2 of D.06-06-066: - that the material constitutes a particular type of data listed in the Matrix; - the category or categories in the Matrix the data correspond to; - that SDG&E is complying with the limitations on confidentiality specified in the Matrix for that type of data; - that the information is not already public; and